sguessou/chatalaslack/README.md

 ####  $ lein run 8000.
 Leiningen will download and install all the needed dependencies.
 After that, you can open your browser and navigate to localhost:8000.

-To run a build for a production frontend bundle run this command:
+To generate a production frontend build run this command:
 #### $ clojure -m figwheel.main -O advanced -bo prod